rvagg/ghauth/README.md

 ### v4 to v5 Upgrade guide

 - A `options.clientId` is required to use device flow.
 Set up an oAuth application to get a `clientId`.
 - the `options.authUrl` now only applies to GitHub enterprise authentication which still only supports basic auth.
+Only pass this if you intend for GitHub Enterpise authentication.
-- `options.note` is only used for GHE basic auth.
+- `options.note` is only used for GHE basic auth now.
+Your oAuth application details serve the purpose of token note.
 - `options.noDeviceFlow` is available to skip the device flow if you are unable to create a `clientId` for some reason, and wish to skip to the personal access token input prompt immediately.

 ## Contributing